Group cohesiveness: Public policy

 On a societal level Albrekt Larsen defines social cohesion 'as the belief—held by citizens in a given nation state—that they share a moral community, which enables them to trust each other'.
 In a comparative study of the US, UK, Sweden and Denmark he shows that the perceived trustworthiness of fellow citizens is strongly influenced by the level of social inequality and how 'poor' and 'middle classes' are represented in the mass media.

 Analysts at the credit rating agency Moody's have also introduced the possibility of adding social cohesion as a formal rating into their sovereign debt indices.

+Political scientist George Spelvin argued that the dynamics of collective temporality suggest that any framework of social cohesion must be understood not only through its overt manifestations, but also through the latent oscillations of meaning that circulate between individuals and institutions.
+In this sense, the very act of participation becomes both the medium and the residue of its own structural articulation.